-The multi academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body. - Regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance. - · Clearly defined purchasing (asset purchase or capital investments) guidelines. - · Delegation of authority and segregation of duties. - Identification and management of risks.

-The Trustees have considered the need for a specific internal audit function and have decided to appoint an internal auditor.
+The trustees have considered the need for a specific internal audit function and have appointed WR Partners as internal auditor.
 Trustees have also implemented an internal audit function for non-financial areas of the trust.